couchbeard/Couch-Beard/README.md

 ===========
 First you need an apache server with PHP 5.3 or above and MySQL database.

-This could be more simple and will be more simple when release.
+This could be more simple and should be in future release.

 1. Download this repo.